 Three aspects of the nature of the individual's employment are included.
 A binary indicator of unionisation is included to capture a likely association between collective representation and formality.
 It is important to uncover the extent to which definitions of informality based on contract and social security status identify individuals predominantly in small establishments.
 So information on the size of the establishment, in the form of a binary indicator for greater than 11 employees is included for regressions to explain definitions A and B. (Since definition C is partly based on establishment size it is not appropriate to include it as an explanatory factor.)
-Indicators of broad occupational grouping are included to assess the extent to which there may be certain occupational sectors in which employment tends inherently to be less formal.
-The reference occupation here is a residual category denoted "other".
-It includes a range of occupations in the extractive and public (including defence) sectors.
+Indicators of broad occupational grouping are also included in all models to assess the extent to which there may be certain occupational sectors in which employment tends inherently to be less formal.7